Matching the Standard Model to Heavy-Quark Effective Theory and Nonrelativistic QCD

-The EW corrections to these coefficients are an order of magnitude smaller which align well with naive estimates, i.e. $\mathcal{O}(\alpha\alpha_s)$.
-However, the largest EW contributions which arise in $d_{vv}$ and $d_{ss}^c$ are of the same order as the largest QCD coefficients and further justify the necessity of including them in precision calculations.
+The EW corrections to top-quark pair production in $e^+e^-$ annihilation at threshold have been considered at NNLO in Ref.~\cite{Beneke:2017rdn}.
+Our results not only provide necessary ingredients for the full NNNLO calculation, but also show that the size of some of those ingredients is comparable to the size of the NNLO corrections, and in some cases even larger, for instance in the coefficients $d_{ss}$ and $d_{vs}$.
+Notice also that, if one counts $\alpha\sim \alpha_s^2$, our results for the Wilson coefficients match the precision of the QCD two-loop calculation of Ref.~\cite{Gerlach:2019kfo}.